hyperledger-archives/sawtooth-core/docs/source/architecture/poet.rst

   and ``sgx_unseal_data()`` functions.

 PoetSealKey
-  The Poet SGX enclave Seal Key.
+  The PoET SGX enclave Seal Key.
 It must be obtained through the SGX SDK ```sgx_get_key()`` function passing a fixed 32 byte constant as ``key_id`` argument.